 The funds donated to the American Trotter Trail Project are used to pay for the benches, lighting and litter receptacles along the trail.

 Making a donation to the American Trotter Trail is a distinct way to honor a loved one, recognize a graduating class (Class of XXXX), remember an achievement (XXXX State Champs), or publicize your business name to all who frequent the trail.

 Community members have access to this paved trail on part of the Independence Community School District’s 92 acres.
 The American Trotter Trail name is in honor of the late C.W.
 Williams who owned a horse racing publication in the 1890’s called, The American Trotter, and also had a nationally recognized kite-shaped horse racing track, located primarily on the school’s 92 acres.
 The American Trotter Trail connects all three school buildings, creating a unified campus.

-For more information about the Mustang Foundation and the Final Push Campaign, visit the Independence Mustang Foundation website at www.indeemustangfoundation.com.
+To make a donation or for more information on the American Trotter Trail, visit the Independence Mustang Foundation website at www.indeemustangfoundation.com.

 Pictured are Jim & Jan Corkery’s children and their families who made this generation donation in memory of their parents/grandparents.